-We advise the reader, as a potential user of this discovery board, to review its schematic diagram and ensure the solder-jumpers are configured correctly:
+We advise the reader, as a potential user of this discovery board, to review its schematic diagram (found in its documentation [57]) and ensure the solder-jumpers are configured correctly:

-- Jumpers SB20 and SB23 must be closed to enable the User USB connector. - Jumper SB17 must be open and SB19 closed to use the 8 MHz clock signal provided by the on-board ST-Link programmer; the internal USB-synchronized 48 MHz oscillator will be used if the clock signal is not provided (SB19 open). - Jumpers SB27 through SB32 should be closed to connect the GPIO pins normally dedicated to the touch sensing strip to the board's header. - Capacitors C26 through C28 are sampling capacitors for the TSC.
+- Jumpers SB20 and SB23 must be closed to enable the User USB connector. - Jumper SB17 must be open and SB19 closed to use the 8 MHz clock signal provided by the on-board ST-Link programmer; the internal USB-synchronized 48 MHz oscillator will be used if the clock signal is not provided (SB19 open). - Jumpers SB27 through SB32 should be closed to connect the GPIO pins normally dedicated to the touch sensing strip to the board's header.

+Capacitors C26, C27, and C28 are sampling capacitors for the TSC.
 There are, unfortunately, no jumpers available to disconnect them, and they interfere in high-speed signals on the used pins (PA3, PA7, PB1).
-The only solution is to carefully remove them from the board if the TSC is not needed.
+The only solution, when those pins are needed for another purpose, is to desolder the capacitors.

-An accelerometer IC L3GD20 is fitted on the board.
-The chip is attached to SPI2 on pins PB13 (SCK), PB14 (MISO) and PB15 (MOSI), with NSS on pin PC0, and PC1 and PC2 used for interrupt flags.
+An accelerometer IC L3GD20 is fitted on the board, attached to SPI2 on pins PB13 (SCK), PB14 (MISO), and PB15 (MOSI), with NSS on pin PC0, and pins PC1 and PC2 used for interrupt flags.
 This chip cannot be disconnected or disabled and it is difficult to remove; care must be taken to avoid its interference on the used pins.